Pixel1011/SteamHapticsPlayer/README.md

 	Usage: play-pcm.exe <file path>

 ### Tips
-  - Try pressing the controller down into a solid object (although not too hard), it will make the sound **much** louder
+  - Try pressing the controller (while upright) down into a solid object (although not too hard), it will make the sound **much** louder

 ### Troubleshooting
 - **ffmpeg not found**